ceviherdianinsight/ceviherdianinsight.github.io/about.md

 <br>
 <!--A seasoned Data-Driven Strategist with a strong background in developing and deploying cutting-edge machine-learning models and quantitative solutions (MLOps:=Machine Learning Operations).
 With a passion for data-driven problem-solving and a track record of successful projects in different industries, I excel in bridging the gap between data science and engineering to deliver tangible business value.-->

-A seasoned Data Scientist with deep expertise in quantitative methods, machine learning, MLOps (Machine Learning Operations), and quantitative trading research.
+A seasoned Data-Driven Strategist with deep expertise in quantitative methods, machine learning, MLOps (Machine Learning Operations), and quantitative trading research.
 Proven track record in building and deploying advanced quantitative models across diverse industries including transportation, fintech, education, SEO, crypto trading and software.
-Skilled in statistical modeling, time series forecasting, and algorithmic trading, with a strong focus on enhancing predictions and strategy optimization.
+Skilled in statistical modeling, time series forecasting, and algorithmic trading, with a strong focus on enhancing predictions and data-driven strategy optimization.
 <br>
 <br>
 Passionate